-Hawaii is recognized as one of the most beautiful places in the world.
+Hawaii recognizes as one of the most beautiful places in the world.
 With its white sandy beaches, crystal clear blue waters, and lush green mountains, it’s no wonder that people are still flocking to the island state and looking to buy property here.
-The Hawaii real estate market has been hot for a while now, but recent changes during the global pandemic have made it an even better time to buy with mortgage rates still near historic lows, a reduction in foreign buyers, and the move toward the Great Resignation.
-In this article, we will discuss the reasons why, if you’re considering buying property in Hawaii, moving fast is your best bet.
+The Hawaii real estate market has been hot for a while now.
+However, recent changes during the global pandemic have made it an even better time to buy, with mortgage rates still near historic lows, a reduction in foreign buyers, and the move toward the Great Resignation.
+This article will discuss why moving fast is your best bet if you’re considering buying property in Hawaii.

 More Buyers than Available Housing